 13. Gardening Gloves

-Unless your idea of fun is carrying each individual shovel full of debris over to the compost heap then a wheel barrow should be in that garden shed of yours.
+Unless your idea of fun is carrying each individual shovelful of debris over to the compost heap, then a wheelbarrow should be in that garden shed of yours.

-You can save a lot of time and effort with a good quality wheel barrow – just make sure those wheels are properly inflated before you get to work!
+You can save a lot of time and effort with a good quality wheelbarrow – just make sure those tyres are properly inflated before you get to work!

 15. A Small Stool